Is Japanese Knotweed Poisonous?

 is-japanese-knotweed-poisonous

-Japanese knotweed is a perennial plant that has advanced across the UK, infiltrating housing foundations and gardens.
-This weed is known for its ability to spread with speed and can even grow up to 10cm a day.
-It can be difficult to control and even more difficult to eradicate from your property, which is where Japanese knotweed removal comes in.
+Japanese knotweed is a resilient perennial plant that has rapidly spread throughout the UK, infiltrating housing foundations and gardens.
+Known for its swift growth—sometimes up to 10cm per day—this invasive weed is notoriously difficult to control and even harder to eradicate from your property, making effective Japanese knotweed removal essential.

 Whilst the plant is notorious throughout the country, there are still some unknown characteristics of Japanese knotweed.